 If you’re new to Strava, you likely missed these next several steps to ensure that Strava is recording your power output.

-Check to see that your body weight and your bike model are recorded within the app.
+Check that your body weight and bike model are recorded within the app.

 Other users have noted that adding a few extra pounds to your personal body weight (to account for shoes, helmet, water bottles, and other gear) increases Strava’s accuracy of calories burned.

-Settings > My Gear > My Bikes > Input bike type, brand, and weight
+- For Strava’s website only, go to Settings > My Gear > My Bikes > Input bike type, brand, and weight.

 If you prefer to run rather than bike, Strava still calculates calories burned.
-Instead, it uses your body weight, speed, and moving time to do so.
+Instead, it uses your body weight, speed, and moving time.